BadSeby/KuNG-FU-Database/README.md

 # This Repository
 <ul>
-  <li>This GitHub Repository contains two folder with scripts used to create KunGU-FU-Database</li>
+  <li>This GitHub Repository contains two folders with scripts used to create KunGU-FU-Database</li>
   <ul>
     <li>
       <b>DownloadPapers:</b> Contains script to collect and filter papers from PubMed